Abbas accepts Palestinian PM post

 Chief Palestinian negotiator Saeb Erakat said Abbas, also known as Abu Mazen, met with authority President Yasser Arafat shortly after 9 p.m.
 (1 p.m.
 ET) and accepted the newly created post.

-Under pressure from the international community to reform the Palestinian Authority, Arafat agreed to the creation of the prime minister post, giving it significant powers.
+Under pressure from the international community to reform the Palestinian Authority, Arafat agreed to the creation of the post and to giving the prime minister significant powers.

 Israeli Prime Minister Ariel Sharon has refused to reopen peace negotiations with Arafat.

-President Bush said in March he would send details of the road map to the Israelis and Palestinians as soon as the prime minister's office was filled.
+President Bush said last week he would send details of a so-called "road map for peace" to the Israelis and the Palestinians as soon as the prime minister's post was filled.

 The United States developed the plan over the last several months in close cooperation with Russia, the European Union and the United Nations.